TRAINING

 LUNCH AND LEARN

 Attendance is free to all those interested!
-If you would like to receive a CE for your attendance there a $10 fee.
+If you would like to receive a CE for your attendance there a $50 fee for all four sessions.
+Only a series certificate is available, not individual monthly certificates.
 Fee must be paid via credit card.

 All who attend will be asked to complete a quick post-survey to provide feedback on the discussion.
 For those who attend and pay to receive CE, then you will be required to complete an additional survey concerning the material covered.